Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDocumentation.md

 [ProgrammingTips](ProgrammingTips).html   - A very incomplete programming manual.

-Psychtoolbox3-Slides.pdf - Slides of Psychtoolbox presentation from ECVP2007,
-                           converted to PDF.

 [SyncTrouble](SyncTrouble)            - Problem with synchronization to the vertical
                          retrace or display timing, and how to resolve
                          them.